vendia/examples/features/share/access-controls/node-access-controls/README.md

 npm run listProductsUsingApiKey
 ```

-The call will fail, as expected, because the request does not contain a valid api key.
+The call will fail, as expected, because the request does not contain a valid API key.
 The failure message will be similar to:

 ```
 $ npm run listProductsUsingApiKey